Safety, Health and Security Committee Resources

 Flight Attendants have the right to representation and every effort should be made to advise the Flight Attendant of that right prior to the investigation.

 Any person interviewed by an authorized representative of the National Transportation Safety Board (NTSB) during the investigation, regardless of the form of the interview (sworn, unsworn, transcribed, not transcribed, etc.), has the right to accompanied, represented, or advised by an attorney or non-attorney representative.

 Once the Flight Attendant(s) have received medical attention and are emotionally ready, it can be expected that written statements as well as interviews will be requested by the National Transportation Safety Board (NTSB), Federal Aviation Administration (FAA), Transportation Security Administration (TSA), Federal Bureau of Investigation (FBI), management at the carrier and/or local law enforcement.

 Prepare all written statements with the help of an AFA-CWA representative.
 Remember: A quick written statement may be taken out of context and used against you in the future.

-If you are compelled or forced to make a statement, you may write out the generic statement below and use it as your statement.
+If an FA is unable to review documents before they are submitted or is forced to make a statement to the Company, use it as your statement.

-Im not in a position to provide further specific factual information at this time.
-I will fully cooperate in any investigation regarding this situation and will provide further facts relating to this incident as soon as I’m able.
+You may also state some simple facts such as “we used all available doors….be brief but precise.
+I am not in a position to provide further specific factual information at this time.
+I will fully cooperate in any investigation regarding this situation and will provide further facts relating to this incident as soon as I am able.

 National Aeronautics and Space Administration (NASA)